cosmos/cosmos-sdk-docs/docs/learn/advanced/00-baseapp.md

 1. Extract the `sdk.Msg`s from the transaction.
 2. Perform _stateful_ checks by calling `Validate()` on each of the `sdk.Msg`'s.
 This is done after _stateless_ checks as _stateful_ checks are more computationally expensive.
 If `Validate()` fails, `PrepareProposal` returns before running further checks, which saves resources.
-3. Perform any additional checks that are specific to the application, such as checking account balances, or ensuring that certain conditions are met before a transaction is proposed.
-They are processed by the consensus engine, if necessary.
+3. Perform any additional checks that are specific to the application, such as checking account balances, or ensuring that certain conditions are met before a transaction is proposed.hey are processed by the consensus engine, if necessary.
 4. Return the updated transactions to be processed by the consensus engine

 Note that, unlike `CheckTx()`, `PrepareProposal` process `sdk.Msg`s, so it can directly update the state.
 However, unlike `FinalizeBlock()`, it does not commit the state updates.
 It's important to exercise caution when using `PrepareProposal` as incorrect coding could affect the overall liveness of the network.

 It's important to note that `PrepareProposal` complements the `ProcessProposal` method which is executed after this method.
 The combination of these two methods means that it is possible to guarantee that no invalid transactions are ever committed.
 Furthermore, such a setup can give rise to other interesting use cases such as Oracles, threshold decryption and more.

-`PrepareProposal` returns a response to the underlying consensus engine of type [`abci.PrepareProposalResponse`](https://docs.cometbft.com/v1.0/spec/abci/abci++_methods#prepareproposal).
+`PrepareProposal` returns a response to the underlying consensus engine of type [`abci.ResponseCheckTx`](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_methods.md#processproposal).
 The response contains:

-* `Txs ([][]byte)`: List of transactions which will form a block
+*   `Code (uint32)`: Response Code. `0` if successful.
+*   `Data ([]byte)`: Result bytes, if any.
+*   `Log (string):` The output of the application's logger.
+May be non-deterministic.
+*   `Info (string):` Additional information.
+May be non-deterministic.

 ### Process Proposal